+- Higher level management - Receptionists, secretaries, clerks and other staff who support the administrative activities of the school - Those are reported under "other than educators" Pedagogical Support This category covers professional non-teaching which provides services to students to support their instruction program.
+It includes guidance counselors, librarians and educational media specialists.
+Exclude:

-2.2.5.
-Table 6.
-Number of Graduates by Type of Programs, Age and Sex, School Boards and Districts Graduates Include first time graduates only.
-Count late graduates but do not count the same graduate twice.
-Table 6.1 Regular Programs for Youth Graduates of general training programs offered to similarly aged young students.
-Table 6.2 Adult Upgrading Programs Include graduates in General Education Development (GED), Adult Basic Education (ABE) and other equivalency programs.
-Exclude any graduates of upgrading programs offered at the postsecondary level.
-Table 6.3a, b.
-Vocational Programs for Youth and Adults Include graduates in all professional and technical training programs.
-Exclude any graduates of vocational programs offered at the postsecondary level.
-Statistics Canada Page 5 of 6 2.3 Educator related tables Educators The educators include all employees in the public school system (either school-based or school district-based) who are required to have teaching certification as a condition of their employment.
-This definition generally includes teaching staff, principals, vice-principals and professional non-teaching staff which includes, among others, pedagogical consultants, guidance counselors and special education teachers.
-It includes all educators in regular public schools, provincial reformatory or custodial schools, and other students recognized and funded by a province or territory.
-Exclude correspondence or distance programs, private schools or independent school schools financed by federal departments (e.g. the Department of National Defense and the Department of Indian and Northern Affairs).
-This definition excludes substitute/supply teachers, temporary replacement teachers, teachers on leave, student assistants and teaching assistants.
-Please note that all teachers in regular programs for youth, adult upgrading programs and vocational programs for youth and adults are considered in this definition.
-Exclude any programs offered at the postsecondary level.
-2.3.1 Table 7.1 Number of Full-time or Part-time Educators by Age Group and Sex (Headcounts) Headcount Educator Defined as the number of educators on September the 30th (or as close as possible thereafter) of the school year who are responsible for providing services to the HEADCOUNT ENROLMENT students.
-2.3.2 Table 7.2 Number of Full-Time Equivalent (FTE) Educators by School Boards or Districts Full Time Equivalent (FTE) Educator Defined as the number of full-time educators on September the 30th (or as close as possible thereafter) of the school year, plus the sum of part-time educators according to their percentage of a full-time employment allocation (determined by the province or territory).
+- Health and social support which should be reported under 'other than educators" 2.3.1 Table 7.1 Number of full-time or part-time educators by age group and sex (headcounts) Headcount Educator Defined as the number of educators on September the 30th (or as close as possible thereafter) of the school year who are responsible for providing services to the HEADCOUNT ENROLMENT students.
+2.3.2 Table 7.2 Number of Full-Time Equivalent (FTE) educators by categories Full Time Equivalent (FTE) Educator Statistics Canada Page 8 of 9 Defined as the number of full-time educators on September the 30th (or as close as possible thereafter) of the school year, plus the sum of part-time educators according to their percentage of a full-time employment allocation (determined by the province or territory).
 For example, if a normal full-time work allocation is ten months per year, an educator who works for six months of the year would be counted as 0.6 of a Full Time Equivalent (FTE) or an employee who works part time for ten months at 60% of full time would be 0.6 of an FTE.
-Statistics Canada Page 6 of 6
+Please report FTE'S under one of the three following categories: teachers, school administrators and pedagogical support.
+Statistics Canada Page 9 of 9